RakshaPawar108/elevate-frontend-assignment/README.md

 - The Language Dropdown in the banner is non-functional and for display purposes only.
 - The 'Cart' and 'Profile' buttons are non-functional and for display purposes only.
 - The 'Buy Now' and 'See More' buttons on each product cards are non-functional and for display purposes only.
+- The header on top is non functional and for display purposes only.
 ## Run Locally

 Clone the project